What’s a jabroni? Chiefs TE Travis Kelce fires back at Cincinnati mayor - NewsBreak

 What’s a jabroni?
 Chiefs TE Travis Kelce fires back at Cincinnati mayor

-And Chiefs tight end Travis Kelce couldn’t wait to take a jab at Cincinnati Mayor Aftab Pureval after trash talk before the game.Referee explains the Chiefs’ third down do-over in AFC Championship Game
+And Chiefs tight end Travis Kelce couldn’t wait to take a jab at Cincinnati Mayor Aftab Pureval after trash talk before the game.Tesla driver accused of going 94 mph, killing 1 in Springfield

 During a postgame interview with quarterback Patrick Mahomes, Kelce didn’t hold back.
 He jumped into the interview and shouted, “Burrowhead my a–!
 This is Mahomes house.”